 The City's past Community Development programs have focused on similar projects and funding categories.
 The City is maintaining many of these programs and is also adjusting its funding priorities to match new priority needs identified by the public, such as additional funding for programs focused on youth and increasing entrepreneurship opportunities.
 Estimated costs are also associated with each goal to ensure that goals are realistic and achievable.
-While the funded amount of the 2023 program year is slightly less than the funding received in most recent years, it remains extremely important that the City identify and prioritize the most critical needs to be addressed with CDBG funds.
+It remains extremely important that the City identify and prioritize the most critical needs to be addressed with CDBG funds.